 Who says being compassionate means that you have to sacrifice flavour?
 Vegan food is more accessible than ever before, and with plenty of choice when it comes to fake meats and replacement milks and cheeses, that means that even barbecues – which were previously the domain of meat eaters alone – can be 100% plant-based.

-But to pull off a vegan barbecue in style, you need to have some decent recipes, and that’s where this post comes in.
+But to turn an american style bbq into a vegan barbecue, you’ll need to have some decent recipes.
+And that’s where this post comes in.
 Let’s take a look at just five of the best vegan barbecue recipes.